Smart Walkers in Discrete Space: Get the smart transition matrix

-In the context of random walkers without smart policies, Eq. \eqref{eq:new_definition} is equivalent to Eq. \eqref{eq:old_definition}.
+in fact recall that the transition matrix element $[A_k]_{ij}, \ k \in \{A,B\}$ has been defined as the probability of transition from state $j$ to state $i$, for the $k$ walker.
+In the context of random walkers without smart policies, Eq. \eqref{eq:new_definition} is equivalent to Eq. \eqref{eq:old_definition} (in fact, as we just shown, \eqref{eq:new_definition} can be derived from \eqref{eq:old_definition}).
 For smart walkers, however, the definition of \(A\) in the form \eqref{eq:old_definition} is no longer applicable, since the dynamics is explicitly non factorizable.
 However, the definition of \(A\) in the form of \eqref{eq:new_definition} is still correct.

 We, therefore, adopt \eqref{eq:new_definition} as the definition of the global time evolution matrix \(A\).
 For smart walkers the probabilities appearing in \eqref{eq:new_definition} are part of their policy \(\pi(a|s)\).
 In our case, the states contain the position of the agent and the position of the opponent.
 We must be careful to avoid mixing up the notation.
 So we indicate the state with \(m\), which stands for \textit{my position}, and \(o\) stands for \textit{opponent position}.
 In light of this we have: